SpaceX Starship SN9 test fires ahead of next high-altitude flight

 The milestone was then followed by a fall back to Earth and a new landing maneuver that seemed to succeed in orienting the rocket, but alas SN8 came in too fast and met a spectacular and explosive end.

-We could get lucky and see the sequel to the ordeal of SN8 on Friday, but scrubs and delays have been part of the routine in Starship's development process.
+We could get lucky and see the sequel to the ordeal of SN8 this week, but scrubs and delays have been part of the routine in Starship's development process.
 Heck, I I've already updated this post several times.
-It seems equally likely we may have to wait until later in the month.

 Whenever SN9 flies, we'll be sure to carry the video here.
 Stay tuned.